Sharif Street: Pennsylvania Democratic Party

 In 2022, Street was elected Chair of the Pennsylvania Democratic Party after serving as vice-chair to Chairwoman Nancy Patton Mills of Allegheny County.
+In 2025, Street announced he would step down from the chairmanship on September 6 to focus on his congressional campaign.

 2022 U.S. Senate election

 On April 1, 2021, Street filed as a candidate for the Democratic nomination in the 2022 United States Senate election in Pennsylvania.
 He ended his campaign in January 2022.

+2026 congressional election

+In 2025, Street entered the Democratic primary for Pennsylvania's 3rd congressional district to succeed Congressman Dwight Evans after he announced his retirement.